-PRINCIPLE 7: (CODE PROVISIONS 7.1, 7.2, 7.3)
+Principle 7: (Code Provisions 7.1, 7.2, 7.3)

-In carrying out a performance evaluation of its role as well as that of its Committees, the Board did not appoint an ad hoc committee, but it involved the Directors and Committee Members in this task so as to obtain an in-depth assessment of its performance as well as that of the Committees.
+In carrying out a performance evaluation of its role as well as that of its Committees, the Board did not appoint an ad hoc committee, but it involved the Directors and Committee Members in this task so as to obtain an in-depth assessment of its performance as well as that of its Committees.

-The above evaluation did not include an evaluation of the Chairman of the Board.
+The above evaluations included an evaluation of the Chairman of the Board and of the Committees.